 The integrated sum of the EPSPs and IPSPs determines whether an action potential results.
 If the net effect is more excitatory than inhibitory, threshold may be reached and an action potential triggered.
-Conversely, if the net effect is inhibitory, no impulse is transmitted.
+Conversely, if the net effect is inhibitory, an action potential does not occur.

-Summation of the excitatory and inhibitory effects of the postsynaptic potentials commonly takes place at the trigger zone, usually in a proximal region of the axon, but found also in the distal peripheral process of some sensory neurons.
-This region has an especially low threshold for triggering an action potential; thus, it serves as a decision-making part of the neuron.
+Summation of the excitatory and inhibitory effects of the postsynaptic potentials commonly takes place at the trigger zone.
+This is usually in a proximal region of the axon, but in some sensory neurons it may be in the distal peripheral process.
+This region has an especially low threshold for triggering an action potential.
+In this way, it serves as a decision-making part of the neuron.